Stop searching in vain for symbols and special characters on your keyboard

 Publié le 06 July 2015

-par Sophie Marchand M.Sc.
+par Sophie Marchand M.Sc., CPA, CGA, MVP

 When I’m giving training courses, it often happens that a learner has trouble finding out how, for example, to write a > sign in a formula.
 When changing computers or keyboards, it can indeed be difficult to find special characters, especially when settings have been modified.
-There’s a universal way of getting around this, and it involves the use of codes that make the use of the ALT button on your keyboard.
+There’s a universal way of getting around this, and it involves the use of codes that make the use of the ALT key on your keyboard.
 This article includes a reference table with all ALT codes you may need.

-Reference table of special characters with ALT
+Reference table of special characters with the ALT key

 The following tables contain 254 ALT codes.